sunny/edith/README.markdown

 $ chmod -w data/foo.txt
 ```

 They will then be shown using the HTML representation through Markdown instead.
+This is what is used on [edit.sunfox.org](http://edit.sunfox.org/)'s homepage.

-Also, if you make the `data` directory itself non-writeable you can deactivate the creation of new pages.
+To deactivate the creation of new pages, simply make the  `data` directory itself non-writeable.

 #### URLs